mecid/mecid.github.io/_posts/2019-10-09-dynamic-type-in-swiftui.md

 ```

 #### ScaledMetric
-During WWDC20 Apple released a new property wrapper called ScaledMetric.
-ScaledMetric allows you to scale a BinaryFloatingValue according to the size category choosen by the user.
+During WWDC20 Apple released a new property wrapper called *ScaledMetric*. *ScaledMetric* allows you to scale a *BinaryFloatingValue* according to the size category choosen by the user.
 Let's take a look at the quick example.

 ```swift
 struct ContentView: View {